 This plan will also set a framework for VKT reduction programmes to be developed in urban, rural, and provincial places over time.

-Waka Kotahi, Te Manatū Waka

-Local government, Māori, other central government agencies, interest groups
+- Lead: Waka Kotahi, Te Manatū Waka - Key stakeholders/partners: Local government, Māori, other central government agencies, interest groups

 - Early 2023: Engagement with councils, Māori, and other partners on the national plan. - June 2023: National plan published